EricCrosson/git-disjoint/README.md

 ### Make commits

-1. [Add all of your commits to the repository's default branch][workflow].
+1. Add all of your commits to the repository's default branch.

 1. In each commit message, include a reference to the relevant ticket.